dalalsunil1986/nodejs-api-example/README.md

    | password | varchar(20) | YES |
    | profession | varchar(20) | NO |

+# How to Use

+1. Start server instance (`index.js` of this project) by executing `node index.js`.
+2. Make a client request from either [Postman](https://www.getpostman.com/apps), cURL, or Javascript code.

+Please note that you need to know your API URL (server instance that is listening) which depends on your setup.

 # Credits

 * Good starting point to follow to build up database structure, and overview approach using NodeJS API [https://www.tutorialspoint.com/nodejs/nodejs_restful_api.htm](https://www.tutorialspoint.com/nodejs/nodejs_restful_api.htm)